Skip to content

 Joshua Tree Genome Project launches volunteer population surveys with leadership training

-Admin 28 November 2018 Jeremy YoderJoshua tree
+Biosphere Editor 28 November, 2018 Jeremy YoderJoshua tree

 The Joshua Tree Genome Project launched a new effort to understand the health of Joshua tree populations across the Mojave Desert earlier this month.
 The…